JeromeTroy/proficiency-projects/README.md

 Solve the heat equation in a bar with finite differences, using Crank-Nicolson time stepping.

 ## Recursive QR
 Implement QR factorization in a recursive method for an $m \times n$ matrix.
+You can use a linear algebra package for holding the arrays, but not for QR.

 ## Finite Elements in 1D
-Implement FEM in 1D for $H^1$ elements.
+Implement FEM in 1D for $H^1$ elements, without using a finite element package.

 ## Markov Chain Metropolis Sampling
 Build a method which samples from a scalar Gaussian distribution, but applies metropolis sampling to converge to all minima of a specified function.